Just released: How to raise venture capital in 2023

 Cyber insurance and the theft of data

-Cyber gets plenty of shine as one of the hottest insurance products on the market.
+Cyber insurance gets plenty of shine as one of the hottest insurance products on the market.
 Cybercrime events lead the headlines frequently.
 Many states are enacting special response regulatory guidelines.
 Due to this activity, insurance carriers responded by creating one of the broadest products on the market.
 While every insurance policy is different, what does it actually cover?
 A comprehensive cyber program should cover your directs costs and liability to a 3rd party after a cyber event.
 Some of these direct costs can include:

 • Event management costs which include costs for forensics services, notification expenses.
 Includes call center costs, legal services, identity monitoring and engaging a PR firm as well.